-We completed a Phase 1 clinical trial that evaluated the safety, tolerability and PK of both single ascending doses, or SAD, and multiple ascending doses, or MAD, of XEN1101 in healthy subjects.
-The XEN1101 Phase 1 clinical trial also included a pharmacodynamic, or PD, read-out from transcranial magnetic stimulation, or TMS, studies that were designed to assess XEN1101's ability and potency to modulate cortical excitability, thereby demonstrating activity in the target CNS tissue.
+Phase 1: We completed a Phase 1 clinical trial that evaluated the safety, tolerability and PK of both single ascending doses, or SAD, and multiple ascending doses, or MAD, of XEN1101 in healthy subjects.
+The XEN1101 Phase 1 clinical trial also included a pharmacodynamic read-out from TMS studies that were designed to assess XEN1101's ability and potency to modulate cortical excitability, thereby demonstrating activity in the target CNS tissue.
 The XEN1101 Phase 1 results include data from six SAD cohorts ranging in dose from 5 to 30 mg (n=34, placebo=8), including a crossover food effect cohort (n=10) with a single 20 mg dose.
 MAD results included three cohorts ranging in once daily doses from 15 to 25 mg (n=18, placebo=6) including two cohorts of 15 mg evaluated in a fasted and fed state over 7 and 10 days, respectively, and one cohort of 25 mg evaluated in a fed state over 10 days.
-The PK profile of XEN1101 (including an effective half-life greater than 24 hours) supports a once-per-day dosing schedule with expected steady state in approximately one week without the need for titration.
+The PK profile of XEN1101 supports a once-per-day dosing schedule without the need for titration.
 The majority of adverse events, or AEs, were mild or moderate, resolved spontaneously and were consistent with antiepileptic drugs of this class.
-Sedation (including somnolence and drowsiness) and dizziness (including light-headedness and presyncope) were the most common AEs, while mild cognitive effects (including memory and speech impairment) and blurred vision were also observed in a dose dependent manner.
 There were no serious adverse events, deaths, or clinically significant delayed ventricular repolarization or laboratory findings.
-Phase 1 results suggest that that XEN1101 is generally safe and well tolerated in the doses examined (single doses of up to 30 mg and multiple doses of up to 25 mg once daily).
+Phase 1 results suggest that XEN1101 is generally safe and well tolerated in the doses examined (single doses of up to 30 mg and multiple doses of up to 25 mg once daily).

-We also completed a Phase 1b double-blind, placebo-controlled, randomized cross-over TMS study that included 20 healthy male subjects.
+Phase 1b: We also completed a Phase 1b double-blind, placebo-controlled, randomized cross-over TMS study that included 20 healthy male subjects.
 TMS measurements were taken at 2 and 4 hours for all subjects and, due to a prolonged absorption phase displayed by XEN1101, an additional TMS assessment time-point was added at 6 hours for a subset of subjects.
 Subjects were randomized initially to either a 20 mg dose of XEN1101 or placebo and then, after a one-week wash-out period, crossed over to the other treatment arm.
 XEN1101 reduced corticospinal excitability, as demonstrated by a concentration dependent elevation in resting motor threshold, or RMT, the key TMS-EMG measure.
-RMT increased in proportion to XEN1101 plasma concentration showing a mean $\pm$ standard error of mean increase of $4.9 \pm 0.7\%$ (p<0.01) at 6 hours.
+RMT increased in proportion to XEN1101 plasma concentration showing a mean \pm standard error of mean increase of $4.9 \pm 0.7\%$ (p<0.01) at 6 hours.
 Active motor threshold, or AMT, also increased in proportion to plasma concentration of XEN1101 with an increase of $2.0 \pm 0.4\%$ at 6 hours.
 In addition, XEN1101 statistically significantly modulated TMS-evoked electroencephalogram, or EEG, potentials, or TEPs, in a pattern consistent with reductions in cortical excitability.
 Relative to time-matched placebo, at peak plasma levels, XEN1101 decreased the amplitude of TEPs vs placebo at 25, 45 and 180 ms after the TMS pulse.
 Additional measures of cortical excitability including global mean field power were similarly impacted.
 XEN1101 also shifted the power spectra of resting state EEGs toward lower frequencies.
 This Phase 1b TMS study provided evidence of the CNS effects of a 20 mg dose of XEN1101 has indicated by suppression of cortical and corticospinal excitability, which helped inform dose selection for our XEN1101 Phase 2b clinical trial.